BigBang1112/tmturbo-records/README.md

 Trackmania Turbo Records (TMTR) is an open source remake of the [Maschell TMT rankings](https://maschell.de/tmt_rankings.php) website.

-Written using Blazor (Auto) + MudBlazor and deployed to [Docker Hub](https://hub.docker.com/r/bigbang1112/tmturbo-records).
+Written using .NET 8 Blazor (Auto) + MudBlazor and deployed to [Docker Hub](https://hub.docker.com/r/bigbang1112/tmturbo-records).

 - Support for all 3 platforms, campaign maps, VR maps as expected
 - All records, not just Top 1000
 - Nicer URL support - `/{mapName or mapUid}/{zone}?p={platforms}`
 - Dark/Light theme, Material Design
-- *ore responsive with loading animations
+- More responsive with loading animations
 - Data timestamps and error transparency
 - Record Distribution Graph (still WIP)
 - Any MapUid support (if master server agrees)